BeehiveForum/BeehiveForum/docs/readme.txt

     1.2.7    Creating your config.inc.php
     1.2.8    First use
     1.2.9    Adminning
     1.2.10   What to do if it doesn't work
     1.2.11   Add your forum to our list
+    1.2.11   Email notifications
   1.3    Customising your Beehive Forum
     1.3.1    Style sheet
     1.3.2    Images